 - Do not fertilize marigolds during growth.
-Too rich a diet stimulates lush foliage at the expense of flowers.
+A diet that’s too nitrogen-rich stimulates lush foliage at the expense of flowers.

-- The densely double flowerheads of the African marigolds tend to rot in wet weather.
+- The dense, double flowerheads of the African marigolds tend to rot in wet weather.

 - Add a layer of mulch between plants to suppress weeds and keep soil moist, especially when plants are young.